IC-Technologies/improved_postal_map/README.md

 Installation;

+Download from github.

+Extract files.

-Drag and drop into resources.
+Drag and drop "postal_map" into resources.

-Add 'start OCRP_postal_map' to server.cfg
+Add 'start postal_map' to server.cfg

 Start your server.